KFOR: Friendship Forms After Strangers Become Pandemic Pen Pals

 A woman named Jordan, who lived in New York, wanted to find a way to volunteer and give back to others during lockdown.

-She remembered that she had a friend who worked at Oklahoma City’s Concordia Life Plan Community, so she asked if any residents wanted to be her pen pal.
+She remembered that she had a friend who worked at Oklahoma City’s Concordia Life Plan Community, so she asked if any independent living or assisted living residents wanted to be her pen pal.

 As a result, a resident named Catherine took her up on her offer.